LakshmiKoka/liftoff-assignments/P2-Project_Outline/README.md

 Save and Retrieve data: Users will be able to save the product's data which will appear in the user’s profile.

 ### Technologies
-1.Java
+1. Java
-1.Springboot
+1. Springboot
-1.Mongo DB
+1. Mongo DB
-1.MAMP
+1. MAMP
-1.Thymeleaf Templates
+1. Thymeleaf Templates

 ### What I'll Have to Learn
 Working with Mongo DB